 IN 1650, an earthquake hit the area; most of the building was destroyed.
 It was rebuilt and a gold chapel was added to the building and features many artworks from the Cusco school of art.

 The hotel features elegant restaurants with international dishes made with local ingredients.
 The restaurant also has opera performances 3 nights a week.
 Other restaurants in the hotel offer meals in the lovely courtyard of the hotel.

 You may ask why visit Cusco city?
 The reasons are endless, you have the ancient history of the city and the elegant and narrow streets that will remind you of some old European cities, among others.
 There’s also the surrounding Inca architecture combined with the Emergent Republic and its colonial style.
 These are but a few reasons to book a Cusco Peru Travel tour.
-On your next vacation, consider Peru as a whole cultural country and not only think about Cusco and the nearby Machu Picchu, Peru is full of natural wonders to see and enjoy.
+On your next vacation, consider Peru as a whole cultural country and not only think about Cusco and the nearby Machu Picchu, but Peru is also full of natural wonders to see and enjoy.

 Enjoy the naturally beautiful coast of Peru; the region is famous for the capital Lima and its world-famous cuisine, or you can travel south of Lima to see the mysterious Nazca Lines.
 While in the highlands of Peru make sure to visit the lakeside town of Puno, where Lake Titicaca and the floating Islands are located.
 If you have the time and love nature you must travel to the Peruvian Amazon, filled with wonderful lodges to stay at and wildlife to encounter, the jungle is a must-see for the nature buffs among you

 Come to Peru and experience the top 4 historic Cusco Hotels and their dramatic pasts, the experience will live in your heart forever.